 If you would have asked me that day at the hospital or any day between then and now if I would still be alive one year later, I would have answered with a definite no. There would be no way I could go on without Shayna, no way I’d want to go without Shayna.
 And I have not gone on without her.

 Thankfully, for us, we were blessed with amazing friends and just the right support systems have fallen into place for us.
-I was well aware of NDEs and I had no doubt that life continues after death.
+I was well aware of NDEs, and I had no doubt that life continues after death.
 Not for a moment have I thought Shayna is “gone”.
-When I looked at her on that gurney in the hospital, I knew her spirit had left her body and I had to say good-bye to her body, but I knew Shayna was still alive and well.
-What I didn’t know at the time was how the departed aren’t so departed.
+When I looked at her on that gurney in the hospital, I knew her spirit had left her body, and I had to say goodbye to her body, but I knew Shayna was still alive and well.
+I didn’t know at the time how the departed aren’t so departed.
 They are right here with us.
-Over the last year Shayna has let us know in ways big and small that she is not gone and will not be forgotten.
+Over the last year, Shayna has let us know in ways big and small that she is not gone and will not be forgotten.

 Carry each other’s burdens, and in this way you will fulfill the law of Christ.
 If anyone thinks they are something when they are not, they deceive themselves.
 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, for each one should carry their own load

 This morning on my walk, I saw a fox run across the road.
 I’m not sure I’ve seen a fox in the 19 years I’ve lived here.
 I might have glimpsed one once or something I thought was a fox.
 This one I saw come up from my left, cross the road in front of me and continue off to my right, clear as day, a red fox with a white tip on his tail.
 I listened to Evanescence, an album I discovered a few weeks after Shayna’s passing.
-Amy Lee’s haunting lyrics helped get me through those first days and they hit me just as deeply now as they did then.
-Shayna I’m still counting the days to see you on the other side… and today there are 365 less of them separating you and me.
+Amy Lee’s haunting lyrics helped get me through those first days, and they hit me just as profoundly now as they did then.
+Shayna, I’m still counting the days to see you on the other side… and today, there are 365 fewer of them separating you and me.